jhpoelen/globis-b-interactions/text/on-species-interaction-data-models-and-formats.md

 7. engage in discussions in existing workshops, conferences and professional societies on how to better structure your research data for re-use: don't wait for standard bodies to come up with the magic solutions.
 8. treat the datasets you produce and use just like you would a research paper

+### Bottlenecks

-The proposed best practices are to mitigate the current bottlenecks of establishing a comprehensive corpus of openly accessible, re-usable, publication of species interaction datasets, namely: 1. the under-utilization of readily available datasets 2. gridlock caused by researchers waiting for standards bodies to come up with data model/format solutions, while standards bodies are unable to access or articulate use cases.
+The proposed best practices are to mitigate the current bottlenecks of establishing a comprehensive corpus of openly accessible, re-usable, publication of species interaction datasets, namely:

+1. the under-utilization of readily available datasets
+2. gridlock caused by researchers waiting for standards bodies to come up with data model/format solutions, while standards bodies are unable to access or articulate use cases.
 3. the impracticality of implementing well intentioned and complex guidelines such as the [FAIR Data Principles](https://www.force11.org/group/fairgroup/fairprinciples) by individual researchers or smaller institutions.
 4. slow, expensive, error prone, non-reproducible, adhoc and manual peer review processes for data publications.

 ### Summary